wesleydebruijn/android-nfc-wrapper/README.md

-# android-nfc-wrapper
+# Android NFC wrapper
 A simple to use Android NFC wrapper to easily read and write NDEF data with your Android device.

 ## Setup
-- Create a new package in your Android project to store the library _(source code can be found in: src/lib)_
+- Create a new package in your Android project to store the library _(source code located at: src/lib)_
-- Put the value xml file (nfc.xml) in the res/values folder of your Android project
+- Place the value xml file (nfc.xml) in the res/values folder of your Android project
-- Make sure the references in the NFC library are correct _(so you are able use the R.string.value)_
+- Make sure the references in the NFC library are correct to be able to use the resource (R) object
-- Change the MIME TYPE in src/lib/NFCManager.java and res/values/nfc.xml to your own preference
+- Change the MIME TYPE in src/lib/NFCManager.java and in res/values/nfc.xml to your own preference

 ## Usage
 **AndroidManifest.xml**